-- To reduce noise, chippers and grapple models with low noise ratings or noise dampening treatments will be selected and all efforts will be made to use chippers and grapple models with lower maximum noise levels. - To reduce noise (and visual) impacts at sensitive visitor or wildlife locations, chipping operations will be timed to lessen impacts as much as possible (using available data to optimize days of the week, times of day, and continuous vs. non-continuous chipping operations). - To minimize sights and sounds of project activities on visitors within wilderness, wood chipping activities will be located out of view from the Delicate Arch trail, as determined by the Viewshed Analysis (Appendix A). - The chipper will be oriented so chips are blown directly into a covered/enclosed truck (this eliminates need for loading, reduces exotic seed dispersal, and may reduce noise from chipper output). - Reduced power operation, equipment models known to produce lower noise levels, and equipment of only the necessary size and power to do the job effectively (not oversized) will be used. - Inspection will be used to confirm equipment has properly functioning mufflers. - Operation that minimizes the need for rearward motion and operating backup alarms will be used. - Quieter backup alarms that meet regulatory requirements, e.g. manually adjustable, ambient-sensitive, or broadband alarms will be used; or no alarm if an observer directs the vehicle's rearward motion (Reid et al. 2013).
+- To reduce noise, chippers and grapple models with low noise ratings or noise dampening treatments will be selected and all efforts will be made to use chippers and grapple models with lower maximum noise levels. - To reduce noise (and visual) impacts at sensitive visitor or wildlife locations, chipping operations will be timed to lessen impacts as much as possible (using available data to optimize days of the week, times of day, and continuous vs. non-continuous chipping operations). - To minimize sights and sounds of project activities on visitors within wilderness, wood chipping activities will be located out of view from the Delicate Arch trail, as determined by the Viewshed Analysis (Appendix A). - Reduced power operation, equipment models known to produce lower noise levels, and equipment of only the necessary size and power to do the job effectively (not oversized) will be used. - Operation that minimizes the need for rearward motion and operating backup alarms will be used.

+• Quieter backup alarms that meet regulatory requirements, e.g. manually adjustable, ambient-sensitive, or broadband alarms will be used; or no alarm if an observer directs the vehicle's rearward motion (Reid et al. 2013).